chrisbodger/VeinCam/Meeting-Minutes/Meeting-Minutes-2018-08-14.md

 ---

-## Agenda
-* Project Update
+## Project Update
 * Second meeting with the client had this weekend (Saturday)
 * Discussed recent setback - are not able to use the Venenfinder HackADay code (Alex)
 * Initial tutorial document has been added onto the repository - First draft, currently, it only has the system installation/preparation instructions.
 Once more fleshed out software is complete, download and implementation instructions will be added to the document.
 * Progressing well with improved governance practices and more documentation for clarification

 ---